Exclusive: TOMS Shoes creditors to take over the company

 TOMS has expanded its gifting model beyond its casual footwear, known as alpargatas, to other retail categories.
 TOMS Roasting Co, for example, donates a week’s worth of clean water to a person in need for every bag of coffee purchased, while TOMS Eyewear donates prescription glasses and medical treatment with each purchase of eyewear.

-Under Bain, TOMS streamlined its supply chain and brought in Alling, a former chief operating officer of T-Mobile US Inc (TMUS.O), as CEO.
+Under Bain, TOMS streamlined its supply chain and brought in Alling, a former chief operating officer of T-Mobile US Inc, as CEO.

 Reporting by Greg Roumeliotis in New York; Editing by Cynthia Osterman